SUNOBE blade (Non-traditional Japanese sword)

 One example of close-up picture.

-In the exact meaning, this is not a sunobe, because there
+In the exact meaning, this is not a sunobe, because a soft steel appears

-are different steel (mild) on the shinogiji.
+on the shinogi-ji.
 It should be called Han-Tan-To.

 For advanced persons